REPORTS

 He was a vocal supporter of the Euromaidan movement and the change of Ukraine's political regime in 2014.
 In 2015, he was appointed advisor to Ukrainian president Petro Poroshenko, obtained a Ukrainian passport, and subsequently renounced his Georgian citizenship.

 Upon his return to his home country in October 2021, Saakashvili was immediately arrested because as early as in 2018, a Georgian court had sentenced him to six years in prison in absentia for abuse of authority.
 In May 2022, the ex-president's health condition was so deplorable that he had to be hospitalized.
-The list of conditions Saakashvili was diagnosed with includes dementia and general intoxication; furthermore, he lost over 40 kilos during his incarceration.
+The list of conditions Saakashvili was diagnosed with includes dementia and general intoxication.
+He also lost over 40 kilos during his incarceration.

-According to the politician himself, he was poisoned, and he therefore appealed to the leading Bellingcat investigator Christo Grozev to look into the attempt on his life.
+According to the politician himself, he was poisoned, which led him to appeal to Bellingcat investigator Christo Grozev to look into the attempt on his life.

 Subscribe to our weekly digest